Face Fit Testing Information – Frequently Asked Questions

 Can I have a moustache or goatee beard?

 Yes, as long as it doesn’t interfere with the seal of the mask.
 However you must be clean shaven in the area of the seal for us to conduct the face fit test.
-If you have a beard then your only option is something like a powered hood which does not require a face fit test.
+If you have a beard then your main option is something like a powered hood which does not require a face fit test.

 What mask and filter do I need?

 By law, RPE must be selected by competent people.
-It is the responsibility of the employer to select the right mask and filter combination- not the fit testers.
+It is the responsibility of the employer to select the right mask and filter combination – not the fit testers.
 We do offer RPE training which is aimed at workers and management involved in the selection, use and maintenance of respiratory protective equipment (RPE).

 How often do we have to do a face fit test?

 Most occupations don’t have a specified time limit before another test is required.
 However in line with current legislation we recommend that a face fit test is carried out when there are changes in RPE, PPE, significant weight fluctuations in staff members, facial injuries, major dental work etc. and you must consider the ageing process fit2fit recommend that fit testing should be conducted at least every 2 years.